uyuni-project/tetra/README.md

 ## Status

-`tetra` is a research project currently in beta state.
+`tetra` will soon hit 1.0.
 If you are a packager you can try to use it, any feedback would be **very** welcome!

-At the moment `tetra` is tested on openSUSE.
+At the moment `tetra` is tested on openSUSE and Ubuntu.

 ## Sources